CityOfZion/neo-python/docs/source/neo/SmartContract/application-vs-verification.rst

     return False

 You will notice that the ``OWNER`` is the same ByteArray that we used before, as it is the address that is in the wallet I am using.
 This example will use the ``boa.interop.Neo.Runtime.CheckWitness`` method to verify that the wallet that has signed the InvocationTransaction is the same as ``OWNER``.
-First, lets build and test to make sure its working.
+First, let's build and test to make sure it's working.
 We will turn on ``sc-events`` to make sure we can see exactly what is going on.

 .. code-block:: sh